bengrina/markdown-cv/index.md

 title: Aymane Bengrina's CV
 ---
 # Aymane Bengrina
-French Business Law student with a keen interest in technology, seeking a career between those two worlds to work for the common good.
+French Law student with a keen interest in technology, seeking a career between these fields, to work for the common good.

 <div id="webaddress">
 <a href="aymane.bengrina6@etu.univ-lorraine.fr">aymane.bengrina6@etu.univ-lorraine.fr</a>